Obtains the p-value, median unbiased point estimate, and confidence interval after the end of a group sequential trial.

 - typeAlphaSpending

-The parameter value of alpha spending.
-Corresponds to Delta for "WT", rho for "sfKD", and gamma for "sfHSD".
+The parameter value for the alpha spending.
+Corresponds to \(\Delta\) for

 The error spending time up to look